Post

 After this setup, the fake DHCPv6 server runs in the default namespace on srv0, and udhcpc6 runs inside the poc_client namespace on cli0.
 The veth pair connects them.
 When udhcpc6 sends a DHCPv6 Solicit to the multicast address ff02::1:2 on cli0, the packet arrives at srv0 where the Python server is listening.

-A brief wait (2–3 seconds) after bringing up the interfaces is necessary to allow DAD (Duplicate Address Detection) to complete — this is an IPv6 mechanism where each device checks that its chosen address is not already in use by broadcasting a probe and waiting for conflicts.
+A brief wait (2–3 seconds) after bringing up the interfaces is necessary to allow DAD (Duplicate Address Detection) to complete — this is an IPv6 mechanism where each device checks that its chosen address is not already in use by multicasting a probe and waiting for conflicts.
 If udhcpc6 starts before DAD finishes, the interface may not have a usable IPv6 address yet, and the Solicit message will not be sent.

 Triggering the Crash